 Border Collie vs Australian Shepherd - education and training

-While training for ranch and farm activities, the Australian Shepherd is considered average.
+In terms of training for ranch and farm activities, the Australian Shepherd is considered average.
 Results will come on a more gradual basis.
 The Border Collie, on the other hand, has been associated with excellent training results.
 Few repetitions are needed while training this dog for herding, guarding the farm and other activities.
-The Border Collie listens to commands and is extremely obedient and caring.
+The Border Collie listens attentively to commands and is extremely obedient and caring.

 The Australian Shepherd can be quite a pushy dog.
 If they are not properly socialized and educated, they can become a little overbearing.
 However, the Border Collie tends to be a little shier.
 If they are not properly socialized, they can become very timid.

 Main differences between Border Collies and Australian Shepherds

 As you can see, it is very difficult to compare the Border Collie and the Australian Shepherd.
 They are very similar in both appearance and character.
 The main differences between the to breeds are:

 - The Australian Shepherd is a little heavier and more robust than the Border Collie, despite the fact they are around the same height at the withers.